ECB braces for QE as others shift rates

 "The Greek question will be a hot topic," said ING Chief Eurozone Economist Peter Vanden Houte. "(Greek Finance Minister Yanis) Varoufakis has been saying the country is counting on the ECB for finances over the next few months."

-ECB President Mario Draghi is also expected to provide further details on the bank's 1 trillion euro (713 billion pounds) government bond buying programme, which begins in March.
+ECB President Mario Draghi is also expected to provide further details on the bank's 1 trillion euro ($1.1 trillion) government bond buying program, which begins in March.

 The ECB will also release new economic forecasts.
 Chief Economist Peter Praet said last week that it was likely to revise upward its expectations for growth in the euro zone, with low oil prices and a weak euro helping.